RedisLabs/redislabs-docs/content/rc/databases/create-database/create-active-active-database.md

 {{<image filename="images/rc/icon-cidr-address-error.png" width="30px" alt="Red exclamation points indicate CIDR address problems." >}}{{< /image >}}

-## Select capabilities
+### Select capabilities

 Active-Active databases support the [JSON]({{< relref "/stack/json" >}}) data type.

 {{<image filename="images/rc/active-active-json-detail.png" width="75%" alt="When you create an Active-Active database, you can select the JSON advanced capability." >}}{{< /image >}}

-When you create an Active-Active database, JSON is already selected.
+We select JSON for you when you create an Active-Active database.
 Select it again to remove it.

-## Define throughput
+### Define throughput

 Each Active-Active instance coordinates changes with every other instance, which increases memory use and throughput.